Axion Mixing in the String Axiverse: Axion mass mixing in the string axiverse

 \subsection{The $1+1$ mixing scenario}

 Let us first discuss the so-called $1+1$ mixing scenario.
-To be honest, this is a common scenario that has garnered considerable attention and has been extensively studied in numerous pieces of previous literature.
-Consequently, there is nothing fundamentally new about this scenario in this subsection; however, it is still necessary to clarify it first within the context of the type IIB string axiverse \cite{Cicoli:2012sz, Cicoli:2011qg, Cicoli:2012cy}.
-Predominantly, this scenario focuses on the mass mixing that occurs between the QCD axion and an ALP, see $\rm e.g.$ refs.~\cite{Daido:2015cba, Cyncynates:2023esj, Li:2023uvt}.
-Furthermore, it is worth noting that scenarios involving the mixing between two QCD axions have also been given considerable consideration within the framework of this discussion, see also refs.~\cite{Li:2024okl, Li:2024kdy}.
+Notably, this is a well-studied scenario that has garnered considerable attention and has been extensively studied in numerous pieces of previous literature.
+Primarily, this scenario focuses on the mass mixing that occurs between the QCD axion and an ALP, see $\rm e.g.$ refs.~\cite{Daido:2015cba, Cyncynates:2023esj, Li:2023uvt}.
+Furthermore, it is worth noting that scenarios involving the mixing between two QCD axions have also been given considerable consideration within the framework of this discussion; see also refs.~\cite{Li:2024okl, Li:2024kdy}.